- My Page

 Cyber-bullying (Using an electronic medium (including but not limited to texts, emails, phone messages, Facebook, etc.) to engage in any of the previously mentioned forms of bullying.

-Starting in August of the 2014-2015 school year, and throughout the year, all Sugar Creek Elementary students will receive guidance education on preventing, reporting and intervening on bullying behaviors.
+All Sugar Creek Elementary students will receive guidance education on preventing, reporting and intervening on bullying behaviors.

 Below are the Sunburst topics by grade: